EBISPOT/OLS-graphview/README.md

 # Recent updates:
+## 09-01-2017
+  - Renaming of the pysics button text
+  - Getting rid of a small bug that lead to an error msg be printed if the search was used but no 'informationWindow' was present

 ## 19-09-2016
-  - Adding the possibility to use the unclusterANode (that enables you to un-cluster one single node)
+  - Adding the possibility to use the unclusterANode from outside (this function enables you to un-cluster one single node)
   - updates to the readme file

 ## 24-08-2016